safesoftware/FMETraining/ServerAuthoring4RealTime/Exercise6.md

 </table>

-Save the changes and add a Logger transformer after the WebSocketSender.
+Save the changes and add a Logger transformer after the WebSocketReceiver.

 <br>**4) Publish Workspaces**